uwdata/mosaic/docs/api/core/selection.md

 Create a new Selection instance with an intersect (conjunction) resolution strategy.

-The _options_ object may include a Boolean _cross_ flag (default `false`) indicating cross-filtered resolution.
+The _options_ object may include:
+- A Boolean _cross_ flag (default `false`) indicating cross-filtered resolution.
 If true, selection clauses will not be applied to the clients they are associated with.
-The _empty_ flag (default `false`) indicates whether a selection without any clauses should not select an empty set with no records (`true`) or select all records (`false`).
+- An _empty_ flag (default `false`) indicates whether a selection without any clauses should not select an empty set with no records (`true`) or select all records (`false`).
+- An _include_ option (default `[]`) indicating one or more selections whose clauses should be included as part of this selection.
+The option value can be either a single `Selection` instance or an array of `Selection` instances.

 ## Selection.union